adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-function-component-en_US.md

 ## Recap!

 - You can create components in your LiveViews if you create a function that receives `assigns` and returns HEEx.
-- HTML components and tags are separated by the presence of a leading `.` at on its name to avoid conflicts.
+- HTML components and tags are separated by the presence of a leading `.` in its name to avoid conflicts.
 - In a component you decide where to render the children nodes using `render_slot(@inner_block)`.
 - Your components can reuse code efficiently with attributes.